Skip to main content

 Once hormones have delivered their messages, the body must efficiently inactivate and remove them to maintain equilibrium.
 This clearance process, primarily occurring in the liver and kidneys, involves a series of enzymatic transformations.
 Genetic variations in the genes encoding these metabolizing enzymes directly influence the speed and pathways of hormone detoxification.

-Understanding these genetic influences on and clearance represents a significant advancement in personalized wellness.
+Understanding these genetic influences on hormone metabolism and clearance represents a significant advancement in personalized wellness.
 It moves beyond a one-size-fits-all approach, acknowledging the intrinsic differences in how each person’s biological systems operate.
 This knowledge empowers individuals to comprehend their unique hormonal rhythms and to collaborate with clinicians on strategies that honor their distinct genetic predispositions.

 Intermediate